LukeMS/keltor/rst/index.rst

 Trade is very important, the trade routes are well patrolled and protected.
 Most of them run along roads that are fully paved and well maintained.
 This accounts for the speed of these land routes and why they are still relevant even in the face of the sea routes.
 Rumor has it that the navy of Sulkor has at times turned a blind eye to pirates that "operate within certain parameters".
 King Roesoon's idea of justice for caravan bandits is both swift and brutal.

-The Wessroth Company has a small keep just north of the East Trade Road about a half day from the Argos border.
+The Wessroth Company has a small keep just north of the East Trade Road about a half day from the `Argos`_ border.

 Noble Houses of the Middle Lands
 #################################

-The noble houses are the basis of all governments in the Middle Lands.
+The noble houses are the basis of all governments in the `Middle Lands`_.
 Houses are divided into four categories: major, minor, new and fallen.
 While all members of such a House are nobles not all nobles are members of a House.
 This just proves that at the end of the day it is blood that makes a noble.
 Nobles not in a House are most often minor nobles having little in the way of title or wealth and their crest will not be graced by the Imperial Leaf which is worked into the standard of all true Houses.

 Major Houses
 *************